Battle of Dogger Bank (1915): 24 January

 Despite the overwhelming odds, Blücher put the British destroyer out of action and scored two hits on the British battlecruisers with her 21 cm guns.
 Blücher was hit by about 70 shells and wrecked.
-When struck by two torpedoes from the light cruiser Arethusa, Blücher capsized at 54 25' N. Lat., 5 25' E. Long and sank at 13:13, with the loss of 792 crew.
-British ships began to rescue survivors, but they were hindered by the arrival of the Zeppelin L-5 (LZ-28) and a German seaplane which attacked with small bombs.
-No damage was done but the British ships put on speed and withdrew to avoid further aerial attack, leaving some of the survivors behind.
+When struck by two torpedoes from the light cruiser Arethusa, Blücher capsized at 54°25'N 5°25'E and sank at 13:13, with the loss of 792 crew.
+British ships began to rescue survivors but they were hindered by the arrival of the Zeppelin L-5 (LZ-28) and a German seaplane which attacked with small bombs.
+No damage was done but the British ships put on speed and withdrew to avoid further aerial attack, abandoning some of the survivors.
 By this time, the rest of the German ships were too far away for the British to catch up.

 Lion made 10 kn at the beginning of the 300 nmi return voyage, escorted by Indomitable.
 Beatty contemplated leaving a flotilla of destroyers to guard Lion and sending the rest to the German Bight, to make a night attack on the German ships, but the damage to Lion caused more problems.
 As she crept home, the ship suffered further engine-trouble from saltwater contamination in the boiler-feed-water system and her speed dropped to 8 kn.
 Lion was taken in tow by Indomitable, an operation which took two hours, in which the battlecruisers were exceedingly vulnerable to submarine attacks.
-At 17:00, the voyage resumed, the ships eventually managing 10 kn and when the Grand Fleet arrived, Jellicoe increased the screen to thirteen light cruisers and 67 destroyers.
+At 17:00, the voyage resumed, the ships working up 10 kn.
+When the Grand Fleet arrived, Jellicoe increased the screen to thirteen light cruisers and 67 destroyers.
 A message from the Admiralty arrived that the Germans were planning a night destroyer attack but that the destroyers with the two scouting groups were low on fuel and those with the HSF were too far away.

 25 January

 Lion and Indomitable slowed to 7 kn overnight when Lion had more engine-trouble and at dawn were still 100 nmi short of the Firth of Forth.
 The destroyers reformed into an anti-submarine screen and the ships reached the firth at midnight; the destroyer Meteor was towed into the Humber Estuary.
 Lion was out of action for four months, Fisher having decreed that the damage be repaired at Armstrong's on the Tyne, without her going into dry dock, making for an extremely difficult and time-consuming job.
-The surviving German ships reached port; Derfflinger was repaired by 17 February but Seydlitz needed a drydock and was not ready for sea until 1 April.
+The surviving German ships reached port; Derfflinger was repaired by 17 February but Seydlitz needed a dry dock and was not ready for sea until 1 April.